 - Who will set policy for public banks?
 Who decides whether to approve loans?
 How are decisionmakers insulated from bribes and financial or political pressure?

-Help promote public banking and 'banking in the public interest.'
+Help promote Public Banking and banking in the public interest.

-The Public Banking Institute was formed in January 2011 and is a national educational non-profit organization working to achieve the implementation of public banking at all levels of the American economy and government: local, regional, state, and national.
-This is not a new or radical idea - there are abundant successful examples of public banking around the world - but there is currently only one such bank (the Bank of North Dakota) in the United States.
+The Public Banking Institute was formed in January 2011 and is a national educational non-profit organization working to achieve the implementation of Public Banking at all levels of the American economy and government: local, regional, state, and national.
+This is not a new or radical idea.
+On the contrary, it is a solid, time-tested model with abundant successful examples of Public Banking around the world, including state and national banks.
+But currently there is only one such bank (the Bank of North Dakota) in the United States.

 PBI is at the forefront of the public banking movement in the 21st century.
 We are pioneering something truly revolutionary: a banking and monetary system that supports sustainable prosperity for all of us.